Frunza/configure-docker-container-with-terraform-and-volume-mount/README.md

 }
 ```

-If you copyed your code inside the container
+If you copied your code inside the container
 ```sh
 COPY ./../terraform /infrastructure
 ```